ekurtgl/basler_arduino/readme.md

 The cameras can be trigger via both SW or HW (Arduino).
 The relevant `--config` file should be provided for either case.
 For the HW trigger, `--trigger_with_arduino` should be set to one of the followings `['true', '1', 't', 'y', 'yes']`

-`AcquisitionFrameRateEnable` should be `False` for HW trigger, and `True` for SW trigger in Basler options.
+`AcquisitionFrameRateEnable` should be `False` for the HW trigger, and `True` for the SW trigger in Basler options.

 ### LED Stimulation

 Stimulation can only be used in the HW trigger mode.